 Skip to main content

-As a young woman, I was lost, unsure of what to pursue academically or professionally.
+In my early years, I was very lost, unsure what to pursue in my studies or career.

-After earning a travel & tourism diploma, I started working at the head office of an airline company.
-After a short while, I became disenchanted with my job, so I eventually resigned.
-From there, I took one dead-end job after another, unsure what path to pursue, but the one thing that brought me happiness was uplifting others.
-Helping others gave me a sense of purpose when I felt I had none.
-It also distracted me from my own worries and problems.
+I went on to earn a travel & tourism diploma and started working at the head office of an airline company.
+It didn’t take long to realize that this wasn’t where I was meant to be, and I felt a strong pull to move on.
+From there, I took one dead-end job after the next, unsure which path to pursue.
+But through all that uncertainty, the one thing that brought me joy was uplifting others.
+Helping others gave me a sense of direction and the purpose I was missing.
+It distracted me from my own worries and gave me a reason to keep going.

-I have participated in many events that raise awareness for and support various causes.
-I’ve volunteered at various charity and non-profit organizations such as; The Black Creek Community Farm, The Children’s Breakfast Club, and Endometriosis Events.
-My longest volunteer role was in a hospital, working in the Emergency Department.
+Over the years, I’ve participated in many events that raise awareness for and support various causes.
+I’ve volunteered at various charity and non-profit organizations such as: The Black Creek Community Farm, The Children’s Breakfast Club, and Endometriosis Events.
+My longest volunteer role was at a hospital, where I worked in the Emergency Department.

 My adventure into artmaking